entenschule/examples_py/a003_pcap/b4_oo/c07_change_class_variable/README.md

 # change class variable

 The main class in this example is `Bodyguard`.<br>
-Its class variable is the list `protectees`, which by default contains the king.<br>
+Its class variable is the list `protect`, which by default contains the king.<br>
-The effects of changing `Bodyguard.protectees` are not easily guessed.
+The effects of changing `Bodyguard.protect` are not easily guessed.

 ## main class with slightly different init methods